andreasebbehoj/ebbehoej.dk/content/post/automating-data-import-from-redcap/index.md

 If the code doesn't work, make sure you've specified the correct _apikey_ and _apiurl_, and that you run the entire do file from top to bottom.
 If that doesn't do it, try downloading my do file [from Github](https://github.com/andreasebbehoj/stata-examples/tree/master/Redcap%20API) and see if you've made a typo.
 If it still doesn't work, then don't hesitate writing to me.

 ##### Error message: You do not have permissions to use the API
 I've received a few emails from people getting this error in their CSV file instead of the lovely data they expected.
+{{< figure src="redcap-error-no-permission.PNG" title="REDCap You do not have permission to use the API" lightbox="true" >}}
 First, go back and check that you have the correct API token and all that in the [beginning of this guide](#REDCap-settings).
 If it doesn't solve the issue, Google tells me it is probably because the URL has been misspecified so _carefully_ check that you haven't made a typo.
 Maybe you wrote "http://" instead of "https://".
 Or maybe you have written the wrong version name in the URL (e.g. "https://redcap.institutionname.edu/api/7.1.1").
 Try simply removing the version to see if it fixes the issue (https://redcap.institutionname.edu/api/).

 ##### Read/write issues with Stata and Mac computers
 If you are a Mac user, then you might have issues with read/write access in the folder you are trying to download the csv file into.